 - 2-level indoor/outdoor Observation Deck which is expected to be wrapped around the top of ship's raked bow

 - Nansen Science Centre.
 The immersive area, packed with high tech gadgets and state of the art technology like science equipment and touch screens, is the place where passengers and crew meet and mingle.
-The venue has a small library, lecture spaces, speciality areas for workshops in biology, photography, and more.
+The venue has a small library, lecture spaces, dedicated areas for themed educational activities (workshops in biology, photography, etc).

 - Observation Lounge (with panoramic windows for 270-degree ocean views; served by its own bar; lounge’s outdoor area is named ”Passenger Bridge”)